slonermike/lunchlady/THE_PLAN.md

 - If you run `luchlady manage` before `lunchlady add` it gives insufficient rectification instructions.

 # Releases

+## v0.2.0
+Multi-page sites.

+### Features
+- Move all commands into an inquirer-driven selection flow.
+- Link `sloppy-joe` repo to a specific, supported SHA, or branch (preferred).

 ## v0.1.0
 Making it useful.
 Documenting the process.